NoureddineBouhali/cross-hardware-performance-modeling/README.md

 ## Post training quantization
 Models are compressed after full training on datasets using post training quntization.
 ## Quantization aware training
-Models are training with inner _quantization/dequantization_ operations throughtout training epochs to adapt to information loss from lower precision formats of weights and/or activations.
+Models are trained with inner _quantization/dequantization_ operations throughtout training epochs to adapt to information loss from lower precision formats of weights and/or activations.